Goutalk/CIP_FS25_204/README.md

 ## Project Overview

-This project analyzes the ownership distribution of the **Swiss General Abonnement (GA)** and **Halbtax** subscriptions based on data from the **SBB Developer Portal API**.
+This project analyzes the ownership distribution of the Swiss General Abonnement (GA)** and **Halbtax subscriptions based on data from the SBB Developer Portal API.
 The goal is to uncover regional differences and potential correlations with political, demographic, and economic factors.

-The project is part of the course **CIP – Data Collection, Integration, and Preprocessing (FS2025)** and primarily aims to provide hands-on experience with real-world data, APIs, and exploratory analysis techniques.
+The project is part of the course CIP – Data Collection, Integration, and Preprocessing (FS2025) and primarily aims to provide hands-on experience with real-world data, APIs, and exploratory analysis techniques.

 ---